c4cs/c4cs.github.io/_lectures/f17/week1.markdown

 - The goal is to give you the ability to pick up, learn, and use tools effectively

+- The goal is not to completely teach you any tool (they made the internets for that!)

 ---

 # This class is _NOT_ a set of tutorials